Guidelines for Reviewers

 Ethical Guidelines for Reviewers

-- Reviewers should read and understand the publication ethics policy of our journals and guidelines for submissions document.
+- Reviewers should read and understand the publication ethics policy of our journals and guidelines for submissions documents.
 Reviewers may not accept the invitation to review a research work if they do not agree to the ethics policy of the journal or find the work submitted for review not relevant to their area of expertise.

 - Reviewers should maintain the confidentiality of their work.
 Reviewers should not attempt to identify the author of a research work submitted for review and should maintain their anonymity.